deepchecks/deepchecks/docs/source/user-guide/integrations/pytest.rst

 ======
-pytest
+Pytest
 ======

 This tutorial demonstrates how deepchecks can be used inside unit tests performed on data or model, with the pytest framework.
-We will use the ``diabetes`` dataset from scikit-learn, and check whether certain columns does not contain drift between the training and the test sets.
+We will use the ``diabetes`` dataset from scikit-learn, and check whether certain columns contain drift between the training and the test sets.

 .. code-block:: python